donkeykang316/42_webserv/README.md

    ```
    , the curl command hangs (fixed)
  - disable /www loction from the config file cause segmentfault
- - disable allow method post does not work
+ - disable allow method post does not work (fixed)
  - multi server not working (fixed)
  - multi service config with the same port shouldnt work but work in our case